DanteHealy/Learn_Shop/README.md

 The general approach was to log all observed bugs as I was coding using a list and then return to fix them as required.
 The tool used was OneNote.

-I had family, friends and work colleagues review the site and provide their feedback.
+I had family, friends and work colleagues review the site and provide their feedback by viewing the site on both their laptops, desktops and mobile browsers.

 ### 5.1 System testing

 [HTML Validator](https://validator.w3.org/)